Samuel-Ovalle/Portfolio/docs/assets/task.md

 * current task

 * task complete
-- adjust text in carts when the experience is 1 year
+- fix bug in text on cards when exist 1 year or experience
-- fix bug to translate all text in portfolio, and bug in color tex in cv button
+- adjust velocity to rotate 3d model